 - A complete list of weekly assigned readings and topics of discussion

 - Detailed instructions for projects, papers, and other assignments

 Advance approval for study abroad or outside summer courses is required.
 Students who fail to obtain credit approval via XCAT before registering for a Communication course outside of Penn may not fulfill major requirements because the courses for which they registered do not meet the threshold for School approval.

 Which requirements can transfer credits fulfill?

-Approved study abroad course credits are normally assigned the number COMM 298.
-Approved transfer and study away course credits are normally assigned the number COMM 000 or COMM FREE.
-Students can complete up to three COMM 298 or COMM 000 courses toward their Comm major elective requirements.
+Approved study abroad course credits are normally assigned the number COMM 2985.
+Approved transfer and study away course credits are normally assigned the number COMM 2995.
+Students can complete up to three COMM 2985 or COMM 2995 courses toward their Comm major elective requirements.

 Alternatively, approved courses may count for elective credit that helps fulfill degree requirements.
 A maximum of three credits completed at other universities will be counted towards Comm Major requirements.